-- (a) The Company has compiled with the conditions of the Corporate Governance Code as stipulated in the above mentioned Corporate Governance Code issued by the Commission or not complied (if not compiled, specify non-compliances): - (b) The company has complied with the provisions of the relevant Bangladesh Secretarial Standards (BSS) as adopted by the Institute of Chartered Secretaries of Bangladesh (ICSB) as required by this Code or not complied (if not complied, specify non-campliances); - (c) Proper books and records have been kept by the company as required under the Companies Act, 1994, the securities laws and other relevant laws or not complied (if not complied, specify non-compliances); and - (d) The governance of the company is highly satisfactory or satisfactory or not satisfactory.
+- The Company has complied with the conditions of the Corporate Governance Code as stipulated in the above-mentioned Corporate Governance Code issued by the Commission. - (b) The company has complied with the provisions of the relevant Bangladesh Secretarial Standards (BSS) as adopted by the Institute of Chartered Secretaries of Bangladesh (ICSB) as required by this Code. - Proper books and records have been kept by the company as required under the Companies Act, 1994, the securities laws and other relevant laws. - (d) The governance of the company is highly satisfactory.